Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 ##### Adventures with the Caller

-The Caller uses statistics similar to a [[/5.
-Mechanics/Bestiary/Fiend/Succubus.md|succubus]]/ [[/5.
-Mechanics/Bestiary/Fiend/Incubus.md|incubus]], and no matter how many times it's defeated, it always returns.
+The Caller uses statistics similar to a [[5.
+Mechanics\Bestiary\Fiend\Succubus.md|succubus]]/ [[5.
+Mechanics\Bestiary\Fiend\Incubus.md|incubus]], and no matter how many times it's defeated, it always returns.
 Use the Caller to create adventures involving secret histories, domain-spanning conspiracies, and truths hinting at the nature of the Dark Powers.
 Consider the following plots when featuring the Caller in an adventure:

 - One of the characters' allies requests they check in on the ally's brother.
 This pious or artistic soul has been convinced by a charming peer (the Caller in disguise) to attend a retreat that is secretly a meeting of the priests of Osybus.
 - An old friend reappears in a character's life.
 Likable and knowledgeable but shy, this friend assists the character without recompense.
 Eventually, the friend (actually the Caller) gets into trouble and needs the character to do them a number of increasingly unscrupulous favors.
-- A powerful individual such as "Firan Zal'honan" (see below), [[/5.
-Mechanics/Bestiary/Npc/Isolde (VRGR).md|Isolde]] (see ""The Carnival"" earlier in this chapter), or a domain's Darklord summons the party and requests they hunt down the Caller.
+- A powerful individual such as "Firan Zal'honan" (see below), [[5.
+Mechanics\Bestiary\Npc\Isolde (VRGR).md|Isolde]] (see ""The Carnival"" earlier in this chapter), or a domain's Darklord summons the party and requests they hunt down the Caller.
 This figure provides their agents with a device that allows the bearers to travel to whatever domain the Caller is currently in.

 #### Erasmus van Richten